Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

 \section{The Segment Routing (SR) architecture}

-This section includes a short introduction to the main SR architectural aspects.
-Our goal is to provide a common ground and a reference conceptual framework for the survey, rather than to cover the details in a tutorial way.
+This section includes a short tutorial on the main aspects of SR architecture.
+Our goal is to provide a common ground and a conceptual framework reference for the survey.
+RFC 8402 \cite{rfc8402} represents the most important source of information for SR architecture.
+The work in \cite{sr-ietf-journal} (published in 2017) provides a short and effective introduction to Segment Routing architecture, with a focus on the MPLS data plane.
+The survey paper \cite{abdullah2018segment} has a section about SR architecture, which attempts to give more details related to both data plane (for SR-MPLS) and control plane aspects.

-The seminal paper on the Segment Routing Architecture is \cite{filsfils2015segment}.
-Published in 2014, it provides an overview of the motivations for SR, describes a set of important use cases and illustrates the architecture.
-The basic concepts proposed in \cite{filsfils2015segment} have been elaborated and refined in the RFC 8402 \cite{rfc8402} which has recently completed its standardization process in the IETF (July 2018).
-Obviously, RFC 8402 \cite{rfc8402} represents the most important source of information for the SR architecture.
-The work in \cite{sr-ietf-journal} (published in 2017) provides a short and effective introduction to the Segment Routing architecture, with focus on the MPLS dataplane.
-The survey paper \cite{abdullah2018segment} has a section about the SR architecture, which tries to give more details related to both the Data Plane and the Control Plane aspects.
+Following the RFC 8402, let us start by discussing the general concepts of SR, which are independent from the specific data plane (MPLS or IPv6).
+A simple example of an SR path composed of three \textit{segments} (S1,S2,S3) is shown in Fig.~\ref{fig:sr_policy_and_segments}.
+We can refer to the list of segments as an \textit{SR Policy}: the Segment Routing policy P=<S1,S2,S3> consists of steering the packets through node S1, then through node S2 and then to the destination S3.
+The ordered list of segments (segment list) is inserted in the packet headers by the source node of the SR Policy.
+The Segment Routing domain (\textit{SR domain}) is the set of nodes participating in the source-based routing model.